opensourcesys/speechLogger/readme.md

 To configure this add-on, open the NVDA menu, go to Preferences, then Settings, then Speech Logger (NVDA+N, P, S, then press S until you get there, on a default U.S. English keyboard).

+Note: the add-on can only be configured while in the Normal Configuration profile of NVDA.
+The add-on is not profile-aware.
+If you can think of some use case that requires it to operate differently in different profiles, please contact the author or file an issue on the [GitHub repo](https://github.com/opensourcesys/speechLogger/issues/).

 The following settings are available:
 * The log directory.
 You can enter or browse for your desired destination directory, which must already exist.
 System variables such as %temp%, %userprofile%, etc., can be used in this field.
 * Local log filename.
 The created file will be placed in the above directory.
 This will contain speech logged while the local log mode is engaged.
 This can be the same as the remote log file.
 Leave blank to disable this kind of logging completely.